Vorlonhomeworld/BBCL/17 Sort of Nice.md

 I'm using the number "4" to refer to the variable (or *pointer* "a") that I setup for UC.

   An array [is defined as](https://www.computerhope.com/jargon/a/array.htm) *"A group of **related** data values grouped together.
 These values **must** be the same type of data*".
-Strings with strings, numbers with number, that kind of thing.
+Strings with strings, numbers with numbers, that kind of thing.
 Our example up at the top is an example of an array as all of the values are strings.

 ```